mattdomingo/mattdomingo/README.md

 ---

 ### About Me
 I am a senior studying Computer Science at the University of Wisconsin–Madison, with minors in Economics, Mathematics, and Statistics.
-My work focuses on distributed systems, software infrastructure, and evaluation methods for applied AI systems.
+My work centers on distributed systems, cloud infrastructure, LLM evaluation strategies, and system-level automation.
+I have experience designing services that balance scalability, maintainability, and measurable engineering impact.

-I balance backend system design with full-stack execution, building products that integrate data pipelines, secure APIs, and high-reliability services.

 ---

 ### Experience

 #### Software Engineer Intern — TruStage Financial Group
-Cloud automation, message pipelines, secure microservices
+Cloud automation, message systems, secure microservices
 June 2025 – August 2025
-- Refactored Azure DevOps pipelines to accelerate build deployments and feature velocity
-- Developed a C#/.NET service enabling on-call interaction with Azure Service Bus + Blob Storage
-- Created a Python-based scanner for identifying sensitive data
-- Supported Agile execution, CI/CD changes, and service rollout
+Worked across platform engineering initiatives involving Azure DevOps pipeline restructuring, deployment automation, and system reliability improvements.
+Designed and deployed a C#/.NET microservice to interact with Azure Service Bus and Blob Storage, improving operational efficiency for incident-response workflows.
+Developed a Python-based sensitive-data scanner used for internal governance and compliance initiatives, and contributed to Agile execution and CI/CD rollout.

 #### AI Analyst — DataAnnotation
-Evaluation frameworks for LLM reasoning quality
+Structured reasoning evaluation and platform development
 June 2025 – Present
-- Built a Rust + TS + C++ testing environment for structured model evaluation
-- Designed measurement criteria for inference quality, chain-of-thought, and retrieval contexts
-- Ran controlled experiments testing prompts, MCPs, and inference settings
+Developed a full-stack testbed using Rust, TypeScript, and C++ to evaluate model reasoning quality at scale.
+Designed evaluation criteria that measure factuality, multi-step chain correctness, and prompt-driven behavioral variation.
+Supported experimentation across models, prompt formats, and inference configurations to surface measurable quality differences in deployed systems.

 #### Software Engineer Intern — Pharus.ai
-Applied analytics and generative automation
+Model-based analytics and reporting automation
 January 2025 – May 2025
-- Automated BigQuery-based ETL flows for durability, quality, and extensibility
-- Built model preparation workflows via Apps Script and Gemini API
-- Delivered chatbot-based dashboard navigation via structured context injection
+Worked closely with leadership and customers to automate BigQuery-based pipelines for dynamic reporting, enabling faster operational insight.
+Built a structured model-context protocol powering interactive KPI querying via an internal chatbot, improving dashboard usability.
+Implemented ETL logic and schema migrations to streamline ingestion and output consistency.

 #### Software & Systems Engineer Intern — Magnet-Schultz of America
-Enterprise infrastructure and access provisioning
+Corporate systems, architecture expansion, and secured access
 May 2024 – August 2024
-- Hardened network environments and tightened authentication controls
-- Provisioned AD, Exchange, mapped secured file systems, and improved access routing
-- Developed network and topology documentation to inform security planning
+Expanded identity, systems, and endpoint environments supporting a distributed workstation footprint.
+Provisioned AD users, groups, and messaging access while improving routing, secured file-mapping, and authenticated network connectivity.
+Developed network diagrams, WSUS update baselines, and switching stack configurations that informed rollout planning and cybersecurity posture.

 ---

 ### Featured Projects

 #### QuestGPT
-Full-stack procedural game engine leveraging model-generated world state
+Full-stack procedural game engine leveraging model-generated world logic
-- React + Spring Boot + MySQL + Docker architecture
-- Token-based session state, relational entity graphs, and pooled connections
-- Procedural content generation for NPCs, enemies, and item attributes
-- Deployment automation with separate dev/staging runtime profiles
+Built using React, Spring Boot, MySQL, and Docker with token-based game sessions, relational persistence, and deployment-ready production layers.
+Implemented procedural generation for NPCs, enemies, and items using model-guided attributes and game-state mutations.

 #### PerfectCandidate
-Automation engine for resume rewriting and match scoring
+End-to-end automation engine for resume rewriting and match scoring
-- FastAPI/Next.js build with PDF ingestion and metadata extraction
-- PostgreSQL, MinIO, and microservice partitioning using Compose networking
-- NLP pipeline using spaCy + PyMuPDF for entity scoring and rewrite recommendations
+Developed using FastAPI/Next.js with PDF parsing, structured scoring, and rewrite generation.
+Designed containerized services backed by PostgreSQL and MinIO with modular subsystems for ingest, scoring, generation, and persistent storage.

 ---